mmontalbo/gir.core/docs/fuzzing.md

 ```

 The script verifies that both the `dotnet` CLI and the SharpFuzz tool are
-available, builds the `SourceFuncFuzzer` target in `Release` mode, and copies
+available, ensures the generated bindings are present, builds the
-the published output to
+`SourceFuncFuzzer` target in `Release` mode, and copies the published output to
-`src/Tests/Fuzzing/SourceFuncFuzzer/bin/Release/net8.0/publish/instrumented`.
+`src/Tests/Fuzzing/SourceFuncFuzzer/bin/Release/instrumented`. `sharpfuzz` is
-`sharpfuzz` is then invoked against `SourceFuncFuzzer.dll` so the instrumented
+then invoked against `SourceFuncFuzzer.dll` so the instrumented assembly is
-assembly is ready for use with AFL or libFuzzer drivers.
+ready for use with AFL or libFuzzer drivers.

 The script may be executed from outside of the repository by pointing
 `GIR_CORE_ROOT` at your checkout: